google/xls/docs_src/codegen_options.md

 -   `--flop_inputs` and `--flop_outputs` control if inputs and outputs should be flopped respectively.
 These flags are only used by the pipeline generator.

-    For procs, inputs and outputs are channels with ready/valid signalling and have additional options controlling how inputs and outputs are registered.
+    For procs, inputs and outputs are channels with ready/valid signaling and have additional options controlling how inputs and outputs are registered.
     `--flop_inputs_kind=...` and `--flop_outputs_kind=...` flags control what
     the logic around the outputs and inputs look like respectively.
 The list